CHRISTINE'S PRIORITIES

 Affordable Healthcare

 All Arizonans deserve access to quality, affordable healthcare.
-As a teacher, I know that there is a direct correlation between healthy children and learning.
+As a former teacher, I know that there is a direct correlation between healthy children and learning.
 I support the continued availability of Medicaid and KidsCare to all who are eligible.
 I know we need meaningful reforms to make healthcare more affordable, including the opportunity to purchase health insurance through our current state Medicaid program.

-It is absolutely critical that all reform protect people with pre-existing conditions.
+It is absolutely critical that all reforms protect people with pre-existing conditions.
 Additionally, women in Arizona must have access to safe, legal reproductive healthcare in our state, and they must have the ability to make their own decisions regarding their healthcare.

-Arizona is facing a physician shortage and I will advocate for new policy and expanded programs that will help retain graduate medical professionals in our state and strengthen our hospital system.
+Arizona is facing a physician shortage, and I will advocate for new policy and expanded programs that will help retain graduate medical professionals in our state and strengthen our hospital system.

 Expanding Arizona’s